This article was updated on August 24, 2016

 Training, Certification and Credentials

-Patient navigation/advocacy is a new undertaking that has really gained traction over the past three years.
+Patient navigation/advocacy is a new undertaking that has really gained traction over the past seven years.

 I am listing some of these programs but I have no recommendation or insight on most of them.

 The University of Wisconsin at Madison Center for Patient Partnerships Madison offers classroom, clinical and online education in consumer health advocacy.
 I am personally familiar with this program and recommend it highly.
-The Center also provides free advocacy services locally.
+The Center also provides free advocacy services locally in Wisconsin.

-The University of Miami offers the nine-month Alfus Patient Advocacy Online Certificate Program.
+The University of Miami offers the nine-month Healthcare Navigator Certificate, a 7-month online course.

 The oldest formal health advocacy program in the United States, the Sarah Lawrence College Master’s Program prepares students for a variety of types of advocacy careers, including assisting individuals, focusing on community health, or working in health policy.